dumebai/dumebai/README.md

 Welcome to my little corner of GitHub!
 I’m passionate about **blockchain**, **Python**, **C#**, and sometimes I tinker with **AI**.
 I love solving problems with code and learning something new every day.

-- 🔍 **Problem Solver**: I enjoy finding simple solutions to complex problems.
+- 🧩 **Puzzle Solver**: The more complex the problem, the more fun I have cracking it.
-- 🧑‍💻 **Code Enthusiast**: Writing clean, efficient code is what I strive for.
+- 🔗 **Code Alchemist**: Turning caffeine into code and ideas into reality.
-- 🛠 **Tech Stack**: Blockchain, Python, C#, RPA, AI, and whatever else catches my eye.
+- 🛠 **Tech Arsenal**: Blockchain, Python, C#, RPA, AI - hustling from a young age, I've also did web.

 ---